http://www.fpnotebook.com/

 - Sheep RBCs (least sensitive)

-- Timing: Positive for Mononucleosis
+IV.
+Timing: Positive for Mononucleosis

-- False negative Monospot common early in course
+False Negative Monospot common early in course

-- Week 1: 25% false negative rate
+- Week 1: 25% False Negative Rate

-- Week 2: 5-10% false negative rate
+- Week 2: 5-10% False Negative Rate

-- Week 3: 5% false negative rate
+- Week 3: 5% False Negative Rate

-- Positive Antibody tests
+- Positive Heterophile Antibody Tests

 - Monospot positive by week 3 in >90% of patients